Logo Copyright © 2007 NCCG - All Rights Reserved

 Introduction

-Membership in the New Covenant Church of God is both a privilege and a responsibility.
-It is a privilege because it has a unique calling amongst other churches in the Body of Christ attached to which are many promises.
+Membership in the New Covenant Assemblies of Yahweh is both a privilege and a responsibility.
+It is a privilege because it has a unique calling amongst other assemblies and churches in the Body of Messiah attached to which are many promises.

 As with any family, each family member has certain duties to perform which become more challenging and carry greater responsibilities the older the family member becomes.
 With greater responsibility also comes greater freedom and the watchcare of other family members.